Oyster Bay Segment Targets

 • Option 1 may be more easily attained in some bay segments (e.g., Old Tampa Bay, Terra Ceia Bay) and more difficult in others (e.g., Hillsborough Bay, Manatee River).

-• For option 2, no bay segments are currently achieving the potential thresholds, whereas thresholds may be more easily achieved in some bay segments (e.g., Hillsborough Bay, Manatee River) and more difficult in others (e.g., Old Tampa Bay, Boca Ciega Bay).
+• For option 2, no bay segments are currently achieving the potential targets, whereas targets may be more easily achieved in some bay segments (e.g., Hillsborough Bay, Manatee River) and more difficult in others (e.g., Old Tampa Bay, Boca Ciega Bay).

-• Option 2 provides a more equitable distribution of thresholds across the bay segments, whereas option 1 provides lower priority to bay segments with higher oyster coverage compared to others.
+• Option 2 provides a more equitable distribution of targets across the bay segments, whereas option 1 provides lower priority to bay segments with higher oyster coverage compared to others.

 • Option 2 is inclusive of the recommended 175 acres of restoration in Old Tampa Bay under the assimilative capacity project.

-Using the current oyster coverage, the following table shows the necessary increase (or decrease if already attained) in oyster coverage to achieve potential thresholds under both options.
+Using the current oyster coverage, the following table shows the necessary increase (or decrease if already attained) in oyster coverage to achieve potential targets under both options.

-Relative effort to achieve potential thresholds under both options.
-Values shown are acres to go for each threshold, with the proportion of the current acres in parentheses (i.e., 1 = current acreage must double to achieve threshold).
+Relative effort to achieve potential targets under both options.
+Values shown are acres to go for each target, with the proportion of the current acres in parentheses (i.e., 1 = current acreage must double to achieve target).
 The total for the 'Current acres' column plus the total for any of the columns for option 1 or option 2 will equal 471 acres.